data2health/Cloud-Tool-Architecture/RPPR.md

 These documents will be made available in a curated manner via the Guidebook, but also in a dynamic manner via the CD2H Git Repository.
 Further, they will be subject to comment, feedback, and stakeholder approval via the “Tools of the Trade” sessions described in the outreach, engagement, and educational plan.

-This information is also in the Education Plan File (education.md)

 # Engagement
 Project 1- Cloud Architecture: Outreach, Engagement, and Education Plan